-Having an attitude of gratitude means making it a conscious habit every day to be thankful and express appreciation for every aspect of your life, both big and small.
+An attitude of gratitude means making it a conscious habit every day to appreciate and express thankfulness for every aspect of your life, both big and small.
 People with an attitude of gratitude are focused on expanding the positives, rather than focusing on the negatives.

-Practicing an attitude of gratitude is about having a conscious focus on the things that are positive.
+Practicing an attitude of gratitude means having a conscious focus on the things that are positive.
 When you have that gratitude mindset you feel more confident, optimistic, happy and joyful about the things you have.

-There are numerous benefits of gratitude.
+There are numerous benefits of having a gratitude mindset.
 Being grateful shifts your mindset and strengthens everything that is important to you.
 When you enter into a gratitude practice, being grateful narrows your focus to what matters most and expands your appreciation for the people in your life.

 When you express gratitude to someone, the value of that person grows and expands in your mind.